 Some microorganisms (including bacteria) are naturally resistant to certain antimicrobial medicines.
 However, some microorganisms which were originally susceptible to an antimicrobial medicine, such as an antibiotic, can acquire resistance to the medicine through exposure to it.
 Once this happens, this particular antimicrobial medicine may be ineffective in treating an infection caused by that microorganism.

-The chicken industry takes antimicrobial resistance, and its role in preventing it, very seriously.
+The chicken industry also takes its role in preventing antimicrobial resistance development very seriously.

 For historical antimicrobial stewardship efforts made by the industry and major breakthroughs that have allowed the industry to reduce, refine and replace its antibiotic use, see here and below.